 - Participate in email exchanges and conference calls with Peer Review Team members

 - Consult with Coordinating Commissioner for guidance on standards interpretation

-- Provide feedback to applicants regarding exemplary program practices and recommendations for improvement (through Team Coordinator)
+- Provide feedback to applicants regarding exemplary program practices and recommendations for improvement (Peer Review Team Lead)

 - Commit to taking the time and attention necessary to do a thorough review (approximately 20-30 hours per application)

-- Document (as a member of the Peer Review Team) a comprehensive final Peer Review Team Report with recommendations for improvement and documenting exemplary program practices
+- As a Peer Review Team, compile a comprehensive final report with recommendations for improvement and document exemplary program practices

 IMPORTANT: Institutions seeking re-accreditation can provide peer reviewers, but those individuals cannot serve as a Peer Review Team Lead.
 Also, institutions that received an extension for their accreditation application cannot serve as a peer reviewer at this time.

 What to learn more about being a Peer Reviewer?

 Please contact firstname.lastname@example.org with questions or to request additional information.